 - tell your doctor and pharmacist if you are allergic to lenvatinib, any other medications, or any of the ingredients in lenvatinib capsules.
 Ask your pharmacist for a list of the ingredients.

 - you should know that lenvatinib may decrease fertility in men and women.
 However, you should not assume that you or your partner cannot become pregnant.
 Tell your doctor if you are pregnant or plan to become pregnant.
 You will need to have a pregnancy test before you begin treatment with lenvatinib.
-If you can become pregnant, you should use birth control during your treatment with lenvatinib and for at least 2 weeks after your final dose.
+If you can become pregnant, you should use birth control during your treatment with lenvatinib and for at least 4 weeks after your final dose.
 If you become pregnant while you are taking lenvatinib, call your doctor immediately.
 Lenvatinib may harm the fetus.

 - tell your doctor if you are breastfeeding or plan to breastfeed.
 You should not breastfeed while taking lenvatinib